 Some of the most common injuries sustained in bus accidents include broken bones, cuts, bruises, and whiplash.

-Though the U.S. currently lacks data available for minor rear crashes, in 2004, the National Highway Traffic Safety Administration (NHTSA) estimated that approximately 806,000 occupants sustained whiplash injuries in motor vehicle crashes producing modern day economic and quality of life costs over $9 billion yearly.
+Though the U.S. currently lacks data available for minor rear crashes, in 2004, the National Highway Traffic Safety Administration (NHTSA), estimated that 806,000 occupants suffered from whiplash injuries that were caused by a motor vehicle accident.
+This has created modern day economic and quality of life expenses of over $9 billion a year.

-Symptoms for whiplash usually develop in a few days, and they usually include:
+Symptoms for whiplash usually develop in a few days, and they include the following.

 - Blurred vision